Need to check your symptoms?

 This is one of the core elements now considered in schools.

-Now, a key component of the preparedness is the availability of medical personnel in schools.
+Now, a key component of preparedness is the availability of medical personnel in schools.

 And here are some examples of emergencies that may easily occur in schools:

-The starting point for dealing with children’s emergency is knowing the medical history of every child – in advance.
+The starting point for dealing with children’s emergencies is knowing the medical history of every child – in advance.

-It also helps to ensure that the appropriate basic medication each child may require is quickly to hand.
+It also helps to ensure that the appropriate basic medication each child may require is quick to hand.

 This could be an inhaler for asthmatics or an EpiPen for severe allergy reactions.

-Staff should be trained – including the teachers, teaching support staff – on basic health care and first aid for common scenarios; and how to access help and support from medical staff and an adequately equipped medical facility in the case of an emergency.
+Staff should be trained – including the teachers and teaching support staff – on basic health care and first aid for common scenarios; and how to access help and support from medical staff and an adequately equipped medical facility in the case of an emergency.